 The consequences of the this mindset are clear: if you believe the world is “just”, in its very nature, you have no personal responsibility to pursue making IT BETTER.

-Well, yes, but no. Everything happens for a multitude of reasons, not any singular reason, and the drive to reduce anything down to a single cause is partly driven by the fact that people don’t want to think very hard about things outside of their control.
+Well, yes, but no. Everything happens for a multitude of reasons, not any singular reason, and the drive to reduce anything down to a single cause is partly the product of the fact that people don’t want to think very hard about things outside of their control.
 Doing so is well-beyond uncomfortable, it can be downright terrifying to acknowledge how utterly random the causes of events are.
 And even more so, the fact that everything happens for a reason, doesn’t mean everything happens for a purpose.

 Again, this kind of thinking is the product of weak minds, and you don’t overcome weakness by ignoring it.